Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Trello/4-Powerups-and-automations.md

 - Microsoft Teams is another handy powerup which can be linked to the Trello Account during capstone.
 Integrating the Microsoft Teams powerup within Trello allows you to manage the Board within the Microsoft Teams environment.
 Collaboration with team members on cards and project files is therefore enhanced.

 **OneDrive**
-- A third valuable powerup is OneDrive.
-This allows you to connect the Trello Board directly to one or multiple OneDrive accounts.
+- OneDrive allows you to connect the Trello Board directly to one or multiple OneDrive accounts.
 As a result, a capstone student can directly attach files or folders from OneDrive to a card.

 Some other good powerups for capstone are Gmail and Calendar View.
 Still, there are many more to explore so ensure you review the powerups feature.
 A sample card is below with the Github and OneDrive powerup links for workflow efficiency.
 Here is a guide for using Trello Powerups _(https://trello.com/guide/integrate-apps#do-more-with-power-ups)_.